wealthwallet/wealthwallet/README.md

 # wealthwallet
-Wealthwallet is a smart contract built on Ethereum that is designed to make building wealth easy
+Wealthwallet is a smart contract built on Ethereum that allows you to make unlimited portfolios easily